shugyoza/issue-tracker-1/README.md

 * At one point of scaling, with lots of one / many to many / one relation, I believe Relational Database would fit better for this app.
 For the moment, No SQL database like Mongo suffice;
 * I love colors, everyone love colors, but too much is too much.
 I love that I came up with this file binder layout.
 The error message (and buttons) I made to look like a post-it note, and the white div to contain user profile and history updates, I made them to look like a mailing label.
 Sometimes it feels too simple, but it's okay;
 * Although currend trend has left it, I still love subtle shadows, to add the 3D feels on the app;
-* I don't use media queries for responsive web design, but I think this app quite liquid and flexible enough to display aesthetically in most screens dimension.
+* I don't use media queries for responsive web design, but I think this app quite liquid and flexible enough to display aesthetically in most screens dimension without breaking apart.
+For sure there are shortcomings.
+Everything is a compromise.
+* If you happened to check and play this app, and have any suggestion to make it better, please let me know!
+Thanks!

 ## USER STORIES:
 ### Done: